 Today you will cycle from Sorrento through the foot hills of Mount Faito in direction of Castellamare di Stabia, after which you climb up to Agerola situated up in the mountains on the plateau between the Sorrentine and Amalfitan sides of the peninsula, before descending again to Amalfi.
 From Sorrento you will follow quiet back roads to Piano di Sorrento, after which you start climbing up the foot hills of Mount Faito.
 Once you arrive in the small village of Arola, your road starts snaking through this hilly country, taking you up and down and down and up again, through the villages of Ticciano, Casola and Massaquano, before descending to the seaside resort town of Vico Equense on the Sorrentine Coast.
 Here you can make a short stop for a cup of coffee on a terrace overlooking the Gulf of Napels, with the backdrop of Mount Vesuvius.
 From Vico Equense you will follow part of the main road along the coast to the town of Castellamare di Stabia, once the location of several luxurious Roman villas hidden in lush countryside.
 From Castellamare you start climbing up the road leading to the villages of Gragnano and Pimonte, which brings you to the ample valley of Agerola, famous for its locally produced mozzarella cheese.
 You will pass through the village arriving at Bomerano, where you may stop for lunch, and then continue to the monument to Fausto Coppi at the ‘belvedere’ panoramic point.
 After admiring the view you launch into the exhilarating descent to the Amalfi Coast, full of hairpin curves, made famous by the epic battles in Italy’s ‘Giro’ between Coppi and Bartali.
 Only they did it the other way around, climbing up the incredibly steep ramps from the coast to Agerola!
 You will pass through the village of Furore, and shortly after circle the higher end of its ‘fjord’, before turning of the main road and climbing up to Pogerola.
 This little village is situated on a high cliff face overlooking Amalfi.
 After a last pause to enjoy a cup of coffee, and the marvellous view on the coast, you then return to the main road and descend the last couple of km to the medieval centre of Amalfi.
 After freshening up in your hotel, you will have plenty of time to visit the tiny town’s Duomo with the Paradise Cloister, and stroll through its little back alleys.
 Those who want can have a look at the local Paper Museum, offering an interesting look at the centuries old local paper production.
 You also shouldn’t forget to taste the locally produced ‘limoncello’ lemon liquor!
 In the evening you are picked up by private boat and brought to a nice restaurant located in a beautiful little bay nearby.
 After dinner you travel back to your hotel, gliding by boat over the glorious Mediterranean.

-On your last cycling day you will head from Amalfi to Ravello and Tramonti, up in the mountains, and then back again to Salerno.
+On your last cycling day you will head from Amalfi to Ravello and Tramonti, up in the mountains, and then back to Salerno.
 After leaving from Amalfi, you turn inland at Castiglione and start climbing up the steep winding road along the narrow valley of the ‘Dragone’ torrent and underneath the rock cliffs of Ravello.
 Ravello, one of the main highlights of the Amalfi Coast, not only has a very interesting history, and many medieval monuments, but also offers beautiful views over the Amalfi Coast, and boasts great villas with stupendous gardens.
 After admiring the local ‘Duomo’, you may pay an extensive visit to the dramatically located Villa Rufolo and Villa Cimbrone, with their amazing gardens and some of the coast’s most famous viewpoints.
 You can opt for an early lunch here or first continue inland through some surprising wild scenery in direction of the valley of Tramonti, and find a suitable picnic spot in the latter village.
 From Tramonti you then descend along a winding road towards the Amalfi Coast again, to arrive at Maiori with its wide seaside boulevard.
 After a short stop for coffee, you start heading for Salerno, first climbing up to Capo d’Orso and then down again to Cetara.
 Shortly before arriving at Vietri sul Mare, you turn inland and climb up to delightful Raito clinging to the hills.
 From Raito it then goes still up to Benincasa and Dragonea, to arrive at the millennium old abbey of Cava dei Tirreni, located in a small hamlet on the slopes of Mount Finestra high above the town itself.
 After paying a short visit to the abbey, you descend into the town and visit its particular historical centre.
 Here you have the time for a refreshing drink in one of the many bars lining its main square.
 From Cava dei Tirreni you then climb up again – for the last time during this tour – to the hamlets of Maddalena and Croce.
 Here you are rewarded with a marvellous view of the Gulf of Salerno.
 Cycling down towards Salerno you will pass its impressive medieval castle, where you can stopt for a short visit, taking in the amazing views.
-The next place you’ll pass is Vietri, where you can stop for a closer look at its famous colourful ceramics, before returning to Cetara for the last night overlooking the Mediterranean.
-Also can you opt for an extra loop down to Salerno to explore some of the city, wandering through the maze of little alley ways of the historical centre, dotted with many little artisanal shops, visit the stunning Duomo or have an ice cream on the town’s ‘lungomare’ boulevard.
-Alternatively you can climb up to the medieval castle overlooking the whole city and the Amalfi Coast. it or visiting its surprising botanical garden.stroll through the city’s main shopping streets trying not to spend too much money.
-In the evening you are free to go out and find a suitable restaurant in Cetara to end your wonderful trip through one of Italy’s most delightful coastal areas.
+The next place you’ll pass is Salerno, where you can stop to explore some of the city, before returning to Vietri for the last night overlooking the Mediterranean.
+You can wander through the maze of little alley ways of the historical centre, dotted with many little artisanal shops, visit the stunning Duomo or have an ice cream on the town’s ‘lungomare’ boulevard.
+Alternatively you can climb up to the surprising botanical garden “Giardini della Minerva” overlooking the whole city.
+Stroll through the city’s main shopping streets to look for some real ‘Made in Italy’.
+In the evening you are free to go out and find a suitable restaurant in Vietri to end your wonderful trip through one of Italy’s most delightful coastal areas.

-The tour ends in Cetara after breakfast today.
+The tour ends in Vietri after breakfast today.

 Amalfi Coast Biking Tour